 Research Area 1: Climatic analysis, data mining, and agriculture

-I’m exploring how variations in climatic processes can be understood thru the use of data mining and machine learning approaches for predictive threshold analysis (Maimon and Rokach, 2014, King et al 2015).
+As part of my PhD research, I’m exploring how variations in climatic processes can be understood thru the use of data mining and machine learning approaches for predictive threshold analysis (Maimon and Rokach, 2014, King et al 2015).
 I’m specifically focusing on agricultural commodity systems and insurance losses.
 The USDA has an extensive archive of insurance claim information, aggregated at a county and monthly level, with cause of damage (drought, heat, failure of irrigation supply, etc).
 My research is exploring how this extensive dataset, in combination with a variety of other climatic factors – can be used to construct a usable predictive agricultural commodity loss model.

 As an integrated effort using the above concepts, I’m also working to develop a modular architecture API for data science integration, with a focus on climatic processes and machine learning algorithm use.